 - Mood: When we are in a positive mood, problem solving often comes more easily (Subramaniam et al., 2008).
 Yet when we’re anxious, we solve fewer problems because the anxiety uses up brain resources.
 So if you’re facing a dilemma in your organization, it might help if the team watched a funny movie to stir the creative juices.

 - Location: Encourage your team to discover the kinds of activities that help put them into an insight state.
 Two settings have helped me generate insight.
 Ideas pop into my mind when I read and walk at a reasonable pace on my treadmill.
 Insight also comes more readily when our family leaves for vacation while it’s still dark.
 I’m the driver and I’m usually the only one awake that early in the morning.
 With little roadside distraction, my brain has generated many good ideas during those three or four hours of solitude.

 - Application: Although insight gives us a nice dopamine rush (the neurotransmitter involved in attention and reward), we all know that the feeling eventually wears off.
 Remind your team to record their insights in an easy to remember location so that they won’t forget them.
 Even if your team member can’t immediately act on an insight, getting him to commit to acting on it at a later time can help translate the insight into action (Rock, 2007, p.
 108).

 - Speed: If you’re working with a team member who is trying to find a solution to a problem, don’t rush the process.
 Give him time to engage his brain.
 Allow space in conversations and encourage him to carve out some down time to give his brain a break.

-The above is a brief excerpt from my newest book to be released next April entitled Brain-Savvy Leadership: The Science of Significant Ministry.
+The above is a brief excerpt from my book entitled Brain-Savvy Leadership: The Science of Significant Ministry.

 How have you helped foster “aha” moments among your team members?